mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 Copy the custom bad referrer words include file into your /etc/nginx/bots.d folder

-`cd /etc/nginx/bots.d`

 - copy the bad-referrer-words.conf file from the repository

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/bad-referrer-words.conf -O bad-referrer-words.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/bad-referrer-words.conf -O /etc/nginx/bots.d/bad-referrer-words.conf`

 Use nano, vim or any other text editor to edit the bad-referrer-words.conf file as you like.
 When pulling any future updates now your custom bad referrer words list will not be overwritten.